High Performance Git

 Pencil sketch of a harbor shoreline with docks, pilings, boats, and waterfront buildings.

-A slow clone, slow fetch, and slow push all involve some of the same data:
+A slow clone, slow fetch, and slow push all involve the same data (refs, reachability, pack generation, pack transfer), but they do not go wrong the same way.

-Clone Is Initial Setup, and Checkout Is Its Own Bill
+Clone Is Initial Setup, and Checkout Is Its Own Cost

-That means a clone can feel slow even when the transfer was reasonable.
+So a clone can feel slow even when the transfer itself was reasonable.
+Several earlier features change different parts of that cost, and they should not be blurred together:

 You can separate transfer cost from checkout cost with two traced clones: